janezkranjc/twitter-tap/README.md

 ## Loading data from CSV ##

 You can also load your search and streaming keywords using CSV files.
+Twitter recommends that you only pass 10 keywords and operators to the search API, so create your CSV files in increments of 10.
+When loading from file with the search API, the OR operator is applied.
 See the examples and arguments below.
 Add your files to

 ```bash
 twitter-tap/data